Lissy93/dashy/docs/widgets.md

 You can use multiple StatPing widgets with different `groupId`s.

-Note, the Group Id is not directly visible in SttatPing UI, you can inspect the group select HTML element or the API response to find out.
+Note, the Group Id is not directly visible in StatPing UI, you can inspect the group select HTML element or the API response to find out.

 #### Info